KristianDsmith/battle-ship-project-3/README.md

 - In "Settings" section, click "convig vars" and add to Key - PORT and Value - 8000.
 - In "Deployment method", select the GitHub option and provide the repository details.
 Click on "Connect".
 - Click on "Deploy Branch" with comprahending repository.

+- The live link can be found here - https://battleships-23-b994430075a8.herokuapp.com/

 ## Credits: